qwertyz15/mmpose/demo/Assignment.md

 ### Execution

 First we  need to clone the updated codebase.
-If you have something called mmpose in your working directory, please rename it.
+If you have something called mmpose already in your working directory, please rename it.
 Otherwise, the updated codebase will not be cloned.
 ```
 git clone https://github.com/qwertyz15/mmpose.git
 ```